Universal Insurance Holdings Reports First Quarter 2020 Results

-Direct premiums written were up single digits for the quarter, led by growth of 31.5% in Other States (non-Florida) and 3.4% in Florida.
-Underlying growth in Florida was tempered by more disciplined underwriting guidelines, while our Other States geographic expansion continues to be strong.
+Direct premiums written were up double digits for the quarter, led by strong direct premium growth of 19.0% in Other States (non-Florida), and 15.0% in Florida.

-On the expense side, the combined ratio increased 10.6 points for the quarter driven by increased losses in connection with the diversified growth in the company’s underlying business, increased estimated losses as previously disclosed in 4Q18, a reduced benefit from our claims adjusting business and the Q1 hail event, partially offset by an improvement in the expense ratio as set forth below:
+On the expense side, the combined ratio increased 7.0 points for the quarter.
+The increases were driven primarily by increased losses in connection with the continued diversification in the Company’s underlying business to states outside Florida, an increased core loss pick for 2020, and increased prior year adverse development, partially offset by a lower level of weather events in 2020 and a reduction in the expense ratio as set forth below.

-- The net loss and loss adjustment expense ratio increased 12.3 points for the quarter.
+- The net loss and loss adjustment expense (“LAE”) ratio increased 7.3 points for the quarter.
 Quarterly drivers include:

-Total services revenue increased 2.7% for the quarter driven by commission revenue earned on ceded premiums and an increase in policy fees related to volume, partially offset by other revenue.
+Total services revenue increased 25.6% for the quarter driven primarily by commission revenue earned on ceded premiums.

-During the first quarter, the Company repurchased approximately 321 thousand shares at an aggregate cost of $10.1 million.
-The Company’s current share repurchase authorization program has $4.4 million remaining as of March 31, 2019 and runs through May 31, 2020.
+During the first quarter, the Company repurchased approximately 312 thousand shares at an aggregate cost of $6.6 million.

-On April 10, 2019 the Board of Directors of the Company declared a quarterly cash dividend of 16 cents per share of common stock, payable May 10, 2019, to shareholders of record as of the close of business on May 3, 2019.
+On April 16th 2020 the Board of Directors declared a quarterly cash dividend of 16 cents per share, payable on May 21, 2020, to shareholders of record as of the close of business on May 14, 2020.

 Conference Call and Webcast